 - Our goal is to give all patients an adequate explanation for their pain so that they understand what medical care can and cannot do, and they can start to focus on rehabilitation.
-A key focus of this guide and many of the international medical treatment guidelines22 for chronic back pain is helping people self-manage their condition: reduce pain and its impact on a person’s day to day life even if the pain cannot be cured completely.
+A key focus of this guide and many of the international medical treatment guidelines for chronic back pain is helping people self-manage their condition: reduce pain and its impact on a person’s day-to-day life even if the pain cannot be cured completely.
 We encourage people to stay physically active and continue with normal activities as far as possible.
 We provide information about the expected course of their pain and effective self-care options.
-Treatment should take into account patient’s needs and preferences, informed decisions, and involve good patient-physician communication.
-Studies23 have shown that patients who do not receive an adequate explanation for their pain frequently want more diagnostic tests and were less satisfied with their visit or to want the same doctor again.
+Treatment should take into account patient’s needs and preferences, informed decisions and involve good patient-physician communication.
+Studies have shown that patients who do not receive an adequate explanation for their pain frequently want more diagnostic tests and were less satisfied with their visit or to want the same doctor again.

 - What do national guidelines recommend for reasonable medical treatments for chronic back pain?

-For people who do not improve with self-care options, several national24 and international25 guidelines recommend up to 8-10 sessions of individual or group exercise therapy, acupuncture, massage therapy, spinal manipulation, yoga, cognitive-behavioral therapy, or progressive relaxation over a period of 12 weeks.
+For people who do not improve with self-care options, several national and international guidelines recommend up to 8-10 sessions of individual or group exercise therapy, acupuncture, massage therapy, spinal manipulation, yoga, cognitive-behavioral therapy or progressive relaxation over a period of 12 weeks.